Brokered natural gas—Use tax.

 by another state or political subdivision of the state on the seller of the gas with respect to the gas consumed or used.

-The person who delivers the gas to the consumer must make and submit a report to the local sales and use tax section of the department's taxpayer account administration division by the fifteenth day of the month following a calendar quarter.
+(9) Reporting requirements.
+The person who delivers the gas to the consumer must make and submit a report to the local sales and use tax unit of the department's taxpayer account administration division by the fifteenth day of the month following a calendar quarter.
 The report must contain the following information:

 (c) Service address of consumer if different from mailing address.

-Use tax on brokered natural gas must be filed with the department by the consumer on forms and records prescribed by the department.
-Such forms and records must be accompanied by the remittance of the tax.
+Use tax on brokered natural gas must be filed and paid electronically either monthly or quarterly by consumers to the department.
 The department's authority to collect this tax is found in RCW 82.12.020